 Sounds nice, right?
 But instead, you’re stuck behind your desk kicking yourself for not taking the leap when you had the chance.
 Doh!

 Traveling around the world can be one of the most rewarding things you do in your life, but I know it’s all too easy to say you’ll do it “someday” and never actually do it.

 Having travelled long-term and gained some of the most unforgettable memories of my life, I want to encourage anyone else to do it too.
 While setting off on a big journey might not be the easiest thing at first, the rewards are completely worth it.

 If you have dreamed of not just going on a regular holiday, but of travelling for many months or even a whole year, then read on…

 A world trip can take different forms.
-How you structure your trip will affect many things—from packing to budgeting to travel logistics—so start by getting a rough idea for what your trip will look like.
+How you structure your trip will affect many things—from packing to budgeting to travel logistics—so it’s good to have a rough idea for what your trip will look like.

 - Backpacking usually involves slow-traveling overland by bus or train, following a continuous route through a country or region.
 For example, you might snake your way through each country in Southeast Asia in a more or less sequential way.
 This travel style can be particularly cheap as you’ll spend less money on flights and can avoid expensive cities.

 - A round-the-world (RTW) trip involves flying around the world either west-to-east or east-to-west, touching multiple continents along the way.
 Some airlines offer special RTW tickets, though there are several different ways to book a round-the-world trip.
 An RTW trip can be more costly due to the number of miles travelled (and the need to include certain countries), but it’s a great way to tick lots of items off your bucket list.